d0tTino/docs-/docs/ai-research/thick-band-of-21st-century-possibilities.md

 mcrit.com
 mcrit.com
-Opens in a new window

 en.wikipedia.org
 Business as usual (business) - Wikipedia
-Opens in a new window

 energy.sustainability-directory.com
-Baseline Scenarios - Energy → Sustainability Directory Opens in a new window
+Baseline Scenarios - Energy → Sustainability Directory

 aisafety.info
 aisafety.info
-Opens in a new window

 andyhinesight.com
-Fun with scenario archetypes | Hinesight....for Foresight Opens in a new window
+Fun with scenario archetypes | Hinesight....for Foresight

 planvivo.org
 Baseline Scenario | Plan Vivo Foundation
-Opens in a new window

 speedcommerce.com
-Business As Usual (BAU) Definition - Speed Commerce Opens in a new window
+Business As Usual (BAU) Definition - Speed Commerce

 ipcc.ch
 Glossary — Global Warming of 1.5 ºC - IPCC
-Opens in a new window

 innovate-d.com
-Consistency through macroeconomic baseline scenarios - innovate.d Opens in a new window
+Consistency through macroeconomic baseline scenarios - innovate.d

 mdpi.com
 How Much Human-Caused Global Warming Should We Expect with Business-As-Usual (BAU) Climate Policies?
 A Semi-Empirical Assessment - MDPI
-Opens in a new window

 ebsco.com
 Utopia (concept) | EBSCO Research Starters
-Opens in a new window

 resilience.org
 Business as Usual - Resilience.org
-Opens in a new window

 maize.io
 A brief history of utopia - MAIZE
-Opens in a new window

 etymonline.com
 Utopia - Etymology, Origin & Meaning
-Opens in a new window

 en.wikipedia.org
 Utopia - Wikipedia
-Opens in a new window

 aisafety.info
 What is "p(doom)"? - AISafety.info
-Opens in a new window

 sofi.com
-Tail Risk, Fat Tails, and What They Mean for Investors - SoFi Opens in a new window
+Tail Risk, Fat Tails, and What They Mean for Investors - SoFi

 babylonwealth.com
-Understanding Tail Risk and how to protect your investments - Babylon Wealth Management Opens in a new window
+Understanding Tail Risk and how to protect your investments - Babylon Wealth Management

 thetradinganalyst.com
-Understanding Tail Risk: Meaning, Mechanics, Strategy - The Trading Analyst Opens in a new window
+Understanding Tail Risk: Meaning, Mechanics, Strategy - The Trading Analyst

 candor.co
-Tail Risk: Be Aware of Extreme Case Scenarios - Candor Opens in a new window
+Tail Risk: Be Aware of Extreme Case Scenarios - Candor

 dgap.org
 Business-As-Usual Scenario | DGAP
-Opens in a new window

 ebsco.com
 Dystopia | EBSCO Research Starters
-Opens in a new window

 pauseai.info
 pauseai.info
-Opens in a new window

 en.wikipedia.org
 P(doom) - Wikipedia
-Opens in a new window

 psychologytoday.com
-What Is the Probability of AI Doom? - Psychology Today Opens in a new window
+What Is the Probability of AI Doom? - Psychology Today

 felloai.com
 What Is P(Doom) and How Likely Is AI to End Humanity?
-Opens in a new window

 betterevaluation.org
 Foresight evaluation - Better Evaluation
-Opens in a new window

 britannica.com
 Utopia | Definition, Examples, & Facts | Britannica
-Opens in a new window

 investopedia.com
-Understanding Tail Risk and the Odds of Portfolio Losses - Investopedia Opens in a new window
+Understanding Tail Risk and the Odds of Portfolio Losses - Investopedia

 quantifiedstrategies.com
-Nassim Nicholas Taleb – Barbell Trading Strategy (Overview, Options And Philosophy) - QuantifiedStrategies.com Opens in a new window
+Nassim Nicholas Taleb – Barbell Trading Strategy (Overview, Options And Philosophy) - QuantifiedStrategies.com

 en.wikipedia.org
 Taleb distribution - Wikipedia
-Opens in a new window

 ai-cio.com
-Tail Risk Hedges Are Vital for Investors Now, Argues Black Swan Theory Guy - Ai-CIO Opens in a new window
+Tail Risk Hedges Are Vital for Investors Now, Argues Black Swan Theory Guy - Ai-CIO

 en.wikipedia.org
 Dystopia - Wikipedia
-Opens in a new window

 global.oup.com
-Dystopia - Hardcover - Gregory Claeys - Oxford University Press Opens in a new window
+Dystopia - Hardcover - Gregory Claeys - Oxford University Press

 fema.gov
 Guidebook | FEMA.gov
-Opens in a new window

 oxfordreference.com
 Dystopia - Oxford Reference
-Opens in a new window

 pauseai.info
 List of p(doom) values - Pause AI
-Opens in a new window

 rep.routledge.com
-Utopianism - Routledge Encyclopedia of Philosophy Opens in a new window
+Utopianism - Routledge Encyclopedia of Philosophy

 medium.com
 The Logic of Risk Taking.
 A central chapter that crystallizes all… | by ...
-Opens in a new window

 digitalcommons.butler.edu
-THIS is the Bad Place: What Dystopian Literature Tells Us About Oppression and Resistance Opens in a new window
+THIS is the Bad Place: What Dystopian Literature Tells Us About Oppression and Resistance

 mcrit.com
 Foresight & Scenario-based methods - Mcrit
-Opens in a new window

 readwritethink.org
 Dystopias: Definition and Characteristics - ReadWriteThink.org
-Opens in a new window

 macrosynergy.com
 macrosynergy.com
-Opens in a new window

 gisf.ngo
-Scenario Planning - Global Interagency Security Forum Opens in a new window
+Scenario Planning - Global Interagency Security Forum

 cdnsm5-ss15.sharpschool.com
-Definition and Characteristics of a Dystopian Novel (1).docx - SharpSchool Opens in a new window
+Definition and Characteristics of a Dystopian Novel (1).docx - SharpSchool

 macrosynergy.com
-The dangerous disregard for fat tails in quantitative finance | Macrosynergy Opens in a new window
+The dangerous disregard for fat tails in quantitative finance | Macrosynergy

 higherlogicdownload.s3.amazonaws.com
 A GUIDE TO STRATEGIC FORESIGHT
-Opens in a new window

 studiobinder.com
 What is Dystopian Fiction?
-Definition and Characteristics - StudioBinder Opens in a new window
+Definition and Characteristics - StudioBinder

 differentiatedteaching.com
 What is Dystopian Literature?
-Key Features & Examples - Differentiated Teaching Opens in a new window
+Key Features & Examples - Differentiated Teaching

 en.wikipedia.org
 Fat-tailed distribution - Wikipedia
-Opens in a new window

 ideology-theory-practice.org
-Dystopia and social theory - IDEOLOGY THEORY PRACTICE Opens in a new window
+Dystopia and social theory - IDEOLOGY THEORY PRACTICE

 polytechnique-insights.com
-The scenario method: an aid to strategic planning - Polytechnique Insights Opens in a new window
+The scenario method: an aid to strategic planning - Polytechnique Insights

 en.wikipedia.org
 en.wikipedia.org
-Opens in a new window

 en.wikipedia.org
 Planetary boundaries - Wikipedia
-Opens in a new window

 ig.ft.com
-Uncharted by Margaret Heffernan - Financial Times Opens in a new window
+Uncharted by Margaret Heffernan - Financial Times

 mercatus.org
 The Great Stagnation | Mercatus Center
-Opens in a new window

 youtube.com
-Eliezer Yudkowsky: Artificial Intelligence and the End of Humanity - YouTube Opens in a new window
+Eliezer Yudkowsky: Artificial Intelligence and the End of Humanity - YouTube

 barnesandnoble.com
-Superintelligence: Paths, Dangers, Strategies by Nick Bostrom, Paperback - Barnes & Noble Opens in a new window
+Superintelligence: Paths, Dangers, Strategies by Nick Bostrom, Paperback - Barnes & Noble

 goodreads.com
-Growth: From Microorganisms to Megacities (Mit Press) by Vaclav Smil - Goodreads Opens in a new window
+Growth: From Microorganisms to Megacities (Mit Press) by Vaclav Smil - Goodreads

 goodreads.com
-Factfulness: Ten Reasons We're Wrong About the World – and Why Things Are Better Than You Think by Hans Rosling | Goodreads Opens in a new window
+Factfulness: Ten Reasons We're Wrong About the World – and Why Things Are Better Than You Think by Hans Rosling | Goodreads

 nationalreview.com
 The End of the Future | National Review
-Opens in a new window

 summrize.com
 Homo Deus by Yuval Noah Harari Book Summary
-Opens in a new window

 lit.newcity.com
-Review: Ray Kurzweil's “The Singularity Is Nearer ... - Newcity Lit Opens in a new window
+Review: Ray Kurzweil's “The Singularity Is Nearer ... - Newcity Lit

 en.wikipedia.org
 The Great Stagnation - Wikipedia
-Opens in a new window

 fivebooks.com
-Growth by Vaclav Smil - Five Books Expert Reviews Opens in a new window
+Growth by Vaclav Smil - Five Books Expert Reviews

 www2.internationalinsurance.org
-Carlota Perez Technological Revolutions And Financial Capital - Free PDF Download Opens in a new window
+Carlota Perez Technological Revolutions And Financial Capital - Free PDF Download

 e-elgar.com
-Technological Revolutions and Financial Capital - Edward Elgar Publishing Opens in a new window
+Technological Revolutions and Financial Capital - Edward Elgar Publishing

 carlotaperez.org
-Technological Revolutions, Paradigm Shifts and Socio-Institutional Change - Carlota Perez Opens in a new window
+Technological Revolutions, Paradigm Shifts and Socio-Institutional Change - Carlota Perez

 kaifulee.medium.com
-AI and the Human Future: Net Positive | by Kai-Fu Lee | Medium Opens in a new window
+AI and the Human Future: Net Positive | by Kai-Fu Lee | Medium

 carlotaperez.org
 Carlota Perez
-Opens in a new window

 researchgate.net
-Technological Revolutions and Financial Capital: The Dynamics of Bubbles and Golden Ages | Request PDF - ResearchGate Opens in a new window
+Technological Revolutions and Financial Capital: The Dynamics of Bubbles and Golden Ages | Request PDF - ResearchGate

 simonandschuster.com
 Uncharted | Book by Margaret Heffernan | Official Publisher Page ...
-Opens in a new window

 en.wikipedia.org
-Superintelligence: Paths, Dangers, Strategies - Wikipedia Opens in a new window
+Superintelligence: Paths, Dangers, Strategies - Wikipedia

 en.wikipedia.org
 Eliezer Yudkowsky - Wikipedia
-Opens in a new window

 medium.com
 The West's Current Dominance Explored in Why the West Rules | by ...
-Opens in a new window

 en.wikipedia.org
 Factfulness - Wikipedia
-Opens in a new window

 cato.org
 Book Review: Power and Progress | Cato Institute
-Opens in a new window

 stockholmresilience.org
-Planetary boundaries - Stockholm Resilience Centre Opens in a new window
+Planetary boundaries - Stockholm Resilience Centre

 en.wikipedia.org
-Technological Revolutions and Financial Capital - Wikipedia Opens in a new window
+Technological Revolutions and Financial Capital - Wikipedia

 Sources read but not used in the report

 reddit.com
 A primer on p(doom) : r/singularity - Reddit
-Opens in a new window

 blog.biocomm.ai
 What is P(doom)?
 P(doom) is the percentage chance that AI scientists think AI is going to wipe out all of humanity.
 This is what Bing and ChatGPT and Leading AI Researchers say about P(doom).
-Opens in a new window

 thehedgefundjournal.com
 Tail Risk - The Hedge Fund Journal
-Opens in a new window

 plato.stanford.edu
-Conservatism - Stanford Encyclopedia of Philosophy Opens in a new window
+Conservatism - Stanford Encyclopedia of Philosophy

 laccei.org
 Foresight by scenarios - a literature review - LACCEI.org
-Opens in a new window

 wealthyeducation.com
 Tail Risk (Updated 2023) - Wealthy Education
-Opens in a new window

 plato.stanford.edu
 Robert Nozick's Political Philosophy
-Opens in a new window

 researchgate.net
-(PDF) Scenario analysis in foresight: AG2020 - ResearchGate Opens in a new window
+(PDF) Scenario analysis in foresight: AG2020 - ResearchGate

 eclass.uoa.gr
-Thomas More - Stanford Encyclopedia of Philosophy Opens in a new window
+Thomas More - Stanford Encyclopedia of Philosophy

 yccd.edu
 Foresight: an introduction | YCCD
-Opens in a new window

 plato.stanford.edu
 Notes to Robert Nozick's Political Philosophy
-Opens in a new window

 oxfordlearnersdictionaries.com
 dystopia noun - Definition, pictures, pronunciation and usage notes | Oxford Advanced American Dictionary at OxfordLearnersDictionaries.com
-Opens in a new window

 oxfordlearnersdictionaries.com
 dystopia noun - Definition, pictures, pronunciation and usage notes | Oxford Advanced Learner's Dictionary at OxfordLearnersDictionaries.com
-Opens in a new window

 torch.ox.ac.uk
-Dystopia Today - TORCH | The Oxford Research Centre in the Humanities Opens in a new window
+Dystopia Today - TORCH | The Oxford Research Centre in the Humanities

 scirp.org
 An Analysis of Dystopian Political Philosophy in Nineteen Eighty Four—in Rousseau's Social Contract View - Scientific Research Publishing
-Opens in a new window

 elibrary.imf.org
-How to Implement Strategic Foresight (and Why) in - IMF eLibrary Opens in a new window
+How to Implement Strategic Foresight (and Why) in - IMF eLibrary

 bookmap.com
 What are Fat Tails in Trading? - Bookmap
-Opens in a new window

 learnsignal.com
 Fat Tail - Learnsignal
-Opens in a new window

 risk.net
 Fat tails definition - Risk.net
-Opens in a new window

 shapingtomorrow.com
-Practical Foresight Guide Chapter 3 – Methods - Shaping Tomorrow Opens in a new window
+Practical Foresight Guide Chapter 3 – Methods - Shaping Tomorrow

 en.wikipedia.org
 en.wikipedia.org
-Opens in a new window

 harvard.com
-Power and Progress: Our Thousand-Year Struggle Over Technology and Prosperity (Paperback) | Harvard Book Store Opens in a new window
+Power and Progress: Our Thousand-Year Struggle Over Technology and Prosperity (Paperback) | Harvard Book Store

 barnesandnoble.com
-Uncharted: How to Navigate the Future by Margaret Heffernan, Paperback - Barnes & Noble Opens in a new window
+Uncharted: How to Navigate the Future by Margaret Heffernan, Paperback - Barnes & Noble

 oskareggert.com
-Life 3.0 (Max Tegmark)- Book Summary, Notes & Highlights - Oskar Eggert Opens in a new window
+Life 3.0 (Max Tegmark)- Book Summary, Notes & Highlights - Oskar Eggert

 lesswrong.com
 AI Risk Skepticism - LessWrong
-Opens in a new window

 startuparchive.org
-Peter Thiel on how to think about the future - Startup Archive Opens in a new window
+Peter Thiel on how to think about the future - Startup Archive

 stanfordreview.org
-Is it the End of the Future? - The Stanford Review Opens in a new window
+Is it the End of the Future? - The Stanford Review

 reddit.com
 The End of the Future.
 Peter Thiel, CEO of Paypal and Stanford philosophy graduate believes the GFC is only a symptom of what is fundamentally a slow-down in the progress of science and technology in the past several decades. : r/PhilosophyofScience - Reddit
-Opens in a new window

 hoover.org
-Peter Thiel On “The Straussian Moment” - Hoover Institution Opens in a new window
+Peter Thiel On “The Straussian Moment” - Hoover Institution

 readingraphics.com
-Book Summary - Homo Deus: A Brief History Of Tomorrow - Readingraphics Opens in a new window
+Book Summary - Homo Deus: A Brief History Of Tomorrow - Readingraphics

 kenjudd.org
-Academic Freedom Conference: The End of the Future with Peter Thiel - Kenneth L. Judd Opens in a new window
+Academic Freedom Conference: The End of the Future with Peter Thiel - Kenneth L. Judd

 medium.com
-“The Future of Humanity: A Summary of 'Homo Deus: A Brief History of Tomorrow'” | by Joe Rogan Podcast Book Club | Medium Opens in a new window
+“The Future of Humanity: A Summary of 'Homo Deus: A Brief History of Tomorrow'” | by Joe Rogan Podcast Book Club | Medium

 thenerdreich.com
-Silicon Valley's New Religion: Peter Thiel's Tech Apocalypse - The Nerd Reich Opens in a new window
+Silicon Valley's New Religion: Peter Thiel's Tech Apocalypse - The Nerd Reich

 fourminutebooks.com
-Homo Deus Summary (Yuval Noah Harari) | 3 Lessons in 4 Min - Four Minute Books Opens in a new window
+Homo Deus Summary (Yuval Noah Harari) | 3 Lessons in 4 Min - Four Minute Books

 en.wikipedia.org
-Homo Deus: A Brief History of Tomorrow - Wikipedia Opens in a new window
+Homo Deus: A Brief History of Tomorrow - Wikipedia

 youtube.com
-Homo Deus: A BRIEF HISTORY OF TOMORROW with Yuval Noah Harari - YouTube Opens in a new window
+Homo Deus: A BRIEF HISTORY OF TOMORROW with Yuval Noah Harari - YouTube

 unherd.com
 Peter Thiel's visions of Apocalypse - UnHerd
-Opens in a new window

 classics.stanford.edu
-Why the West Rules--for Now: The Patterns of History, and What They Reveal About the Future - Stanford Classics Opens in a new window
+Why the West Rules--for Now: The Patterns of History, and What They Reveal About the Future - Stanford Classics

 aisuperpowers.com
-AI SUPERPOWERS new book by Kai-Fu Lee of Sinovation Ventures Opens in a new window
+AI SUPERPOWERS new book by Kai-Fu Lee of Sinovation Ventures

 barnesandnoble.com
 Power and Progress: Our Thousand-Year Struggle Over Technology and Prosperity by Daron Acemoglu, Simon Johnson, Paperback | Barnes & Noble®
-Opens in a new window

 stockholmresilience.org
-New quantifications: Planetary Boundaries in the future - Stockholm Resilience Centre Opens in a new window
+New quantifications: Planetary Boundaries in the future - Stockholm Resilience Centre

 ncuscr.org
 AI Superpowers - NCUSCR
-Opens in a new window

 independent.org
 Book Review: Power and Progress: Our Thousand-Year Struggle over Technology and Prosperity, Daron Acemoglu and Simon Johnson - Independent Institute
-Opens in a new window

 humanefutureofwork.com
-AI Super-powers by Kai-Fu Lee - Humane Future of Work Opens in a new window
+AI Super-powers by Kai-Fu Lee - Humane Future of Work

 tellus.org
-Bounding the Planetary Future: Why We Need a Great Transition - Tellus Institute Opens in a new window
+Bounding the Planetary Future: Why We Need a Great Transition - Tellus Institute

 thebreakthrough.org
-How Planetary Boundaries Captured Science, Health, and Finance Opens in a new window
+How Planetary Boundaries Captured Science, Health, and Finance

 issues.org
-Power and Progress | Review - Issues in Science and Technology Opens in a new window
+Power and Progress | Review - Issues in Science and Technology

 ncuscr.org
-Kai-Fu Lee on the Future of AI in the United States and China | U.S.-China Insights Opens in a new window
+Kai-Fu Lee on the Future of AI in the United States and China | U.S.-China Insights

 macroecointern.dk
 Planetary Boundaries guide humanityˇs future on Earth - PDF.js viewer - macroecointern.dk
-Opens in a new window

 ig.ft.com
-Power and Progress by Daron Acemoglu, Simon Johnson - Financial Times Opens in a new window
+Power and Progress by Daron Acemoglu, Simon Johnson - Financial Times

 shapingwork.mit.edu
-Book Review: Power and Progress: Our Thousand-Year Struggle Over Technology and Prosperity Opens in a new window
+Book Review: Power and Progress: Our Thousand-Year Struggle Over Technology and Prosperity

 news.mongabay.com
-Planetary boundary pioneer Johan Rockström awarded 2024 Tyler Prize - Mongabay Opens in a new window
+Planetary boundary pioneer Johan Rockström awarded 2024 Tyler Prize - Mongabay

 en.wikipedia.org
 Life 3.0 - Wikipedia
-Opens in a new window

 thinkingaheadinstitute.org
 Book review: AI superpowers - China, Silicon Valley, and the new ...
-Opens in a new window